 The Timings of Government and Private Sector during Ramadan

-The timing of all government sector entities, banks, and private companies change during the month of Ramadan.
+The timings of all government sector entities, banks, shopping malls, airlines, and private companies change during the month of Ramadan in Saudi Arabia.
 Most of the offices remain open from 10:00 am until 4:00 pm.
 However, it is better to check with the office you are visiting about their timings.
 Recommended: Jawazat and Muroor office timings during Ramadan